cryostatio/cryostat-agent/README.md

 - [ ] `cryostat.agent.registration.retry-ms` [`int`]: the duration in milliseconds between attempts to register with the Cryostat server.
 Default `5000`.
 - [ ] `cryostat.agent.harvester.period-ms` [`int`]: the length of time between JFR collections and pushes by the harvester.
 This also controls the maximum age of data stored in the buffer for the harvester's managed Flight Recording.
 Every `period-ms` the harvester will upload a JFR binary file to the `cryostat.agent.baseuri` archives.
 Default `-1`, which indicates no harvesting will be performed.
 - [ ] `cryostat.agent.harvester.template` [`String`]: the name of the `.jfc` event template configuration to use for the harvester's managed Flight Recording.
 Default `default`, the continous monitoring event template.
+- [ ] `cryostat.agent.harvester.exit.max-age-ms`: the JFR `maxage` setting, specified in milliseconds, to apply to recording data uploaded to the Cryostat server when the JVM this Agent instance is attached to exits.
+This ensures that tail-end data is captured between the last periodic push and the application exit.
+Exit uploads only occur when the application receives `SIGINT`/`SIGTERM` from the operating system or container platform.
+- [ ] `cryostat.agent.harvester.exit.max-size-b`: the JFR `maxsize` setting, specified in bytes, to apply to exit uploads as described above.

 These properties can be set by JVM system properties or by environment variables.
 For example, the property `cryostat.agent.baseuri` can be set using `-Dcryostat.agent.baseuri=https://mycryostat.example.com:1234/` or